gl-inet/docs3.x/docs/tutorials/connect_to_a_hotspot_with_captive_portal.md

 2. On the left side of web Admin Panel -> MORE SETTINGS -> MAC Clone.

-3. Clone the MAC address of your smartphone or computer to the router.
+3. Clone the MAC address of your smartphone to the router.

     ![mac clone](https://static.gl-inet.com/docs/en/3/tutorials/connect_to_a_hotspot_with_captive_portal/mac_clone.png){class="glboxshadow" width="400"}